ArchivingBad/Fuzion-Hotpatcher/README.md

 **Use this injector at your own risk.** Future injectors will not be made public by me.

+### CS:GO Update 10/7/2017

+Users are reporting bans after the 10/7/2017 Update with **gdb, Hotpatcher and LD_PRELOAD**.
+It is suggest to _not_ inject anything at the moment.

 # Thanks to

 * [Original AimTux](https://github.com/AimTuxOfficial/AimTux)